Skip to main content

 Encryption Software Updates

 Updates to the installed software that manages device encryption often need to be applied when new operating system upgrades are released.
-Beginning with MacOS 10.14 (Mojave), additional security controls have been added by Apple which alert users of important changes to software or permissions when it is installed or updated.
+Beginning with macOS 10.14 (Mojave), Apple added additional security controls that alert users to important changes to software or permissions when it is installed or updated.
 Encrypted Mac computers may display the following pop-up windows during installs and upgrades.
 You must accept the changes by clicking OK, or encryption may malfunction.